-- Press and hold the On/Off button until the multifunctional element goes out. - Remove the magnetic switch from the holder on the handlebar - Use tension belts or other suitable devices to secure the motorcycle against falling over or rolling away.
+- Press and hold the On/Off button until the multifunctional element goes out. - Use tension belts or other suitable devices to secure the motorcycle against falling over or rolling away.

 10.1 Additional information

 Any further work that results from the compulsory work or from the recommended work must be ordered separately and invoiced separately.